RMBOA River Ramble

 Ramblers receive a range of documentation including the RMBOA Voyage Planning Guide, RMBOA Members Handbook, Daily Running Sheets and local tourist information.

-The Voyage Planning Guide provides information about provisioning for a voyage and provides information such as contact numbers for each Lock, river refuelling locations between Goolwa and Wentworth, Internet access points, Waste Disposal Stations, public toilets near the river, emergency service locations/contact numbers and more.
+Waste Disposal Stations, public toilets near the river, emergency service locations/contact numbers and more.
 The Voyage Planning Guide and the Members Handbook are part of the kit provided to members when they join the RMBOA.

 The Daily Running Sheets are specific to each Ramble and outline the events for each day of the Ramble, recommended departure times, estimated travelling times and local river conditions.
 The running sheets are updated at the afternoon briefings each day.